 CCEP wants to reimagine the employee experience at scale.
 By shifting employees to a digital-first, self-service mindset, the business believes it can better manage workflows, and improve efficiency and engagement.

 “It is about building the core capabilities we need to deliver on our business strategies,” says Nico Orie, VP People & Culture Strategy & Operations, CCEP.
 “To ensure we have the right commercial capabilities, we need the right digital capabilities.”

-“Technology is a key driver in optimizing processes, standardizing them, but also making them intuitive,” says Bart Moen, HR Transformation Offering Leader, Deloitte.
-“Productivity, standardization and employee experience were key levers in this engagement.”
+“Technology is a key driver in optimizing processes, standardising them, but also making them intuitive,” says Bart Moen, HR Transformation Offering Leader, Deloitte.
+“Productivity, standardisation and employee experience were key levers in this engagement.”

 CCEP believes self-service and digital workflows can save one million hours of employee productivity through streamlined administration.

 Finding and removing repetitive tasks

 CCEP’s digital employee workflows are built on ServiceNow HR Service Delivery, designed and implemented by Deloitte.

 The result is a central portal where employees can self-serve a range of tasks, search for advice, or register an issue.
 The portal is now a natural go-to for employees seeking information.